GDQuest/product-packager/README.md

 - Process and package Godot projects to distribute their source code.
 - Auto checkout git repositories to master.
-- Find, organize, and move rendered content files to the output directory.
 - Render Blender video project with our [Blender multi-threaded video rendered](https://github.com/GDQuest/blender-sequencer-multithreaded-render).
+- Render source documents to self-contained HTML or PDF with Pandoc.
-- Compress videos with ffmpeg.
+- Compress videos with FFMpeg.

 More is coming quickly and soon.
 As it's early in development, you need to know about shell code to use it right now.

 Also, the tool is still a single program with all functions in one place.
 To make it flexible and convenient to use, I plan to: